CodeMyst/VoteMyst/.github/CONTRIBUTING.md

 VoteMyst runs on ASP.NET Core, which means that functionality is written in C#.
 We try to maintain the standard C# naming conventions throughout the projects and request that you try the same to ensure a consistent convention.
 Please refer to existing code for that matter and do not shy away from asking for feedback in your pull requests.

-Note that the project makes heavy use of database queries and dependancy injection.
+Note that the project makes heavy use of database queries and dependency injection.

 ### Extending the database